nelucozac/cApps/README.md

 - using your own log file to record every request coming from clients;
 - denying requests coming from some particular Ip addresses;
 - developing your own functions to create strings without memory allocation / deallocation (dealing with temporary strings);
-- handling the timeout problem (time limit of the process exceeds);
 - using mysql databases;
 - basic authentication, together with Base64 encoding and decoding functions.